MISSION: IMPOSSIBLE – GHOST PROTOCOL is nicely zippy addition to this superior action picture franchise.

-Jeremy Renner certainly gets stuck into the action “so basically I’m jumping into an oven?!” as a precursor to him taking over the series next time around but he also has to be the ‘Mr Sceptical’, the ‘this is never going to work’ to the mission and all its hair-brained components.
-Its set up as a learning curve I guess, so I’m sure the next time out, the training wheels will be off and he’ll be flying.
+Jeremy Renner certainly gets stuck into the action “so basically I’m jumping into an oven?!” as a precursor to him potentially taking over the series next time around – or so it’s been rumoured.
+But he also has to be the ‘Mr Sceptical’, the ‘this is never going to work’ to the mission and all its hair-brained components.
+It’s set up as a learning curve I guess, so I’m sure the next time out, the training wheels will be off and he’ll be flying.

 It’s easy to overlook Tom Cruise in these movies, even though he has the lead role, because he’s… well, Tom Cruise but he’s terrific in this, exhibiting all the usual tough guy stuff we’ve come to know and love him for (the stunt in Dubai is insane) and also getting the opportunity to add in some welcome moody elements to the familiar character – the hoodie helps.
 Ethan (or Tom really) is a very different man now from the youthful, spiky-haired agent in the first film in the series and he’ll certainly be missed, because no one quite does these movies like him.

 So thanks Mr Cruise for all the thrills and spills since 1996, it’s been one helluva ride.